 You can see both doorways have been opened up to give the home a more “open concept” feel while still having clear, designated spaces.
-We also kept the pantry (Chris loves a good pantry!) but just cut the size in half so that the opening into the living room could be larger.
+We also kept the original pantry (Chris loves a good pantry!) but cut the size in half so that the opening into the living room could be larger.

 Laundry Room Before

 The original laundry room was uninspiring and dirty – it is also the only way outside to the backyard.
 I knew I wanted to make this space beautiful and really wow potential buyers.

 The new laundry room is clean, crisp and most important – it is functional!
 Originally, the water heater was open in the laundry room so we enclosed it in a closet and installed louvre’d doors for air ventilation.
 Across from the washer and dryer I added a mudroom feature with a bench and hooks.
 For a fun element of surprise, I added this whimsical Hygge and West wallpaper.
 Finally, I added a closet to store laundry baskets and hang clothes.

 First Floor Bathroom Before

 The vintage blue bathroom on the first floor had so much charm but was really dirty and covered in smoke.